slab/quill/README.md

-    grunt test:karma - allows you to visit localhost:9876/debug.html for interactive testing grunt test:local - run tests with locally installed browsers grunt test:remote - run tests on supported platforms on Sauce Labs grunt test:exhaust - run exhaustive test suite (used to create unit tests) on PhantomJS
+    grunt test:karma - allows you to visit localhost:9876/debug.html for interactive testing grunt test:local - run tests with locally installed browsers grunt test:remote - run tests on supported platforms on Sauce Labs grunt test:exhaust - run exhaustive test suite (used to create tests) on PhantomJS

 You can use mocha's grep feature to run specific tests ex.